 Maybe this partly explains why I didn’t see that plastic or styrofoam was a ubiquitous thing yet in Nepal.
 And I hope it never will be.

 In the same vein as supporting ethical outlets, I came across an interesting shop in Pokhara.
 You would need to walk quite a way south along the shopping road of Lakeside.
 Here there is a Nepali handicraft store which is run by the charity Yes Helping Hands.
 The crafts are made by the deaf and blind.

 I wasn’t looking to buy crafts, since I was travelling light and had a long way to go yet.
 But it would be a good place to prioritise, if you were looking for souvenirs.

-PIN THIS for your upcoming sustainable trip to Nepal!
+Sustainability can give a different way of travelling, but I’ve not looked back since.
+PIN THIS for your upcoming trip to Nepal!